sashamerkulev/MapperJ/README.md

 @MapperJ(twoWayMapClasses = [DbEntity::class], oneWayMapClasses = [ModelResponse::class])
 ```

-and there is a generated code which i mentioned before:
+and there is a generated code which I mentioned before:
 ``` kotlin
 public class DomainModel1Mapper {